Characterization of symmetries of contact Hamiltonian systems: Integrability of contact Hamiltonian systems and their decomposition

 Contracting equation~\eqref{eqn:liscaling} with $X_{\phi_Y}$, and using equations~\eqref{eqn:definitionpsiscaling} and~\eqref{eqn:scalingHev} we obtain:

 since $n \neq 0$ (otherwise the contact manifold would be $1$-dimensional) and $d\eta\neq 0$, this concludes the proof. \end{proof}

 A similar result holds in the more general case of dynamical similarities.
-In this case, however, it does not directly hold for function in involution but for constants of motion.
+In this case, however, it does not directly hold for functions in involution but for the constants of motion.

 \begin{prop} Let $Y\in\Gamma(TM)$ be a dynamical similarity of the contact Hamiltonian system $(M,\eta,\cH)$.
 If there exists a function $f \in C^{\infty}(M)$ that is a constant of motion of the Hamiltonian, i.e., $X_{\cH} f = 0$, then $\psi = Y\left({f}\right)$ is also a constant of motion for $\cH$. \end{prop}